Control of Documents

-How do you approve documents for release? – who approves them?
+When a new document is found, or is created, how is it approved for release? – who reviews and approves them?
 How will I know a document has been approved?

-How do you review, update and re-approve documents? – Do you review on a regular basis? (you should) Who does the review?
+How do you review, update and re-approve documents? – Do you review on a regular basis to make sure the information is still correct?
+Who does the review?
+How often?
 Who is responsible for making changes?
 How is an updated version approved?

 Enough with the questions – how about some answers!